 Stories and Scenario Based Experiences

-We looked at story based and scenario based learning in module 1.
+We looked at story based and scenario based learning in AITD eLearning Foundations course.
 This is an opportunity to explore these experiences in a bit more detail, as we can use these approaches to enhance the experience for our learners.
-These methods can immerse the learner into the situation by providing a more realistic and thorough experience of the situations that occur in real life.
+These methods can immerse the learner into the situation by providing a more realistic experience of situations that occur in real life.

 This feeds into the way we consider our learners, understand the outcomes, and design our learning experiences appropriately.